barnabytprowe/great3-public/README.md

 =====================

-The scripts in this directory were used to test out the GREAT3 simulation scripts, and simultion design, in several ways that users may wish to try.
+The scripts in this directory were used to test out the GREAT3 simulation scripts, and simulation design, in several ways that users may wish to try.

 The contents are as follows: